NixOS/nix/src/libstore/local-store.md

 **Store URL format**: `local`, *root*

-This store type accesses a Nix store in the local filesystem directly (i.e. not via the Nix daemon). *root* is an absolute path that denotes the "root" of the filesystem; other directories such as the Nix store directory (as denoted by the `store` setting) are interpreted relative to *root*.
+This store type accesses a Nix store in the local filesystem directly (i.e. not via the Nix daemon). *root* is an absolute path that is prefixed to other directories such as the Nix store directory.
 The store pseudo-URL `local` denotes a store that uses `/` as its root directory.

 A store that uses a *root* other than `/` is called a *chroot store*.
 With such stores, the store directory is "logically" still